anderson-optimization/firebase-lib/docs/10-altering-variable-resource-paths.md

 ```

 Variable replacement can be combined with non-variable path augmentation.
-Whenever an array format is used, subpaths can simply be included in an array.
+Whenever an array format is used, subpaths can simply be included in the array.

 ```javascript
 let path = [['$uid', '22343'], 'subpath-1', ['#pid', 'p15'], 'subpath-2'];